CSWomenUMass/cswomenumass.github.io/_pages/about.md

 Our focus is on community building.
 We work closely with the faculty and staff of the [College of Information and Computer Sciences](http://cics.umass.edu/) to provide programs and services for our female-identified students.
 We also organize social events, lectures, and other professional activities that are open to all students in the College of Information and Computer Sciences.

 Two graduate women students, often joined by two undergraduate women, serve as co-chairs for 2-semester terms.
-If you would like to get involved, email us at womenchairs@cs.umass.edu.
+If you would like to get involved, email us at grad_cswomenchairs at cs dot umass dot edu.

 ## Mission statement